 Soda bread is one of the easiest breads to bake, and all you need to make it is fresh lemon juice, milk, flour, salt, and oil.

-• Irish soda bread without buttermilk is a rustic bread, which means it doesn’t have to have a perfect appearance.
+- Irish soda bread without buttermilk is a rustic bread, which means it doesn’t have to have a perfect appearance.
 While forming the dough, don’t worry about making it perfectly round.
 Flour your hands as you form the dough – it will be a little sticky.

-• Use a sharp knife, razor, or bread lame to score a deep cross on the top of the dough; this ensures the center cooks at the same rate as the rest of the bread.
+- Use a sharp knife, razor, or bread lame to score a deep cross on the top of the dough; this ensures the center cooks at the same rate as the rest of the bread.

-• Soda bread bakes at a higher temperature than other bread recipes.
+- Soda bread bakes at a higher temperature than other bread recipes.
 Preheat your oven to 425°F (218°C) and bake the bread for 30-40 minutes, or until it sounds hollow when tapped on the bottom.

-• Let the bread cool completely before slicing for the best results.
+- Let the bread cool completely before slicing for the best results.

-If you love this recipe, pair it with one of these dinner favorites!
+If you enjoy the bread, pair it with one of these dinner recipes!

-And more of our beef stew recipes!
+Or one of these beef stew recipes!

 Serving Suggestions

-• Mix-Ins: Make Irish soda bread however you like it, which means deciding whether you want it to be savory or sweet.
+- Mix-Ins: Make Irish soda bread however you like it, which means deciding whether you want it to be savory or sweet.

 What to do With the Leftovers

-• Storage – Soda bread can dry quickly, so I recommend covering it with plastic wrap and wrapping it in foil.
+- Storage: Soda bread can dry quickly, so I recommend covering it with plastic wrap and wrapping it in foil.
 Leave the leftovers at room temperature for three days, but it’s best enjoyed fresh.

-• Freeze – Let the bread cool completely, and transfer it to a freezer-safe container or bag.
+- Freeze: Let the bread cool completely, and transfer it to a freezer-safe container or bag.
 Soda bread freezes for 2-3 months.

-• Thaw – Before serving, defrost it on the countertop overnight.
+- Thaw: Before serving, defrost it on the countertop overnight.

-• Repurpose – Use the leftover bread to replace rye and make a Reuben.
+- Repurpose: Use the leftover bread to replace rye and make a Reuben.

 Frequently Asked Questions